 - Some orthopedic surgery

-How to Prevent Post-Operative Nausea and Vomiting
+How to Prevent PONV

 - Acupressure relief bands.
-Some people say they have been helped by the accupressure relief bands that are sold over the counter.
+Some people say they have been helped by the acupressure relief bands that are sold over the counter.
 Bring one with you and ask that it be applied as soon as it is safe (usually after surgery, but sometimes before).

 - Start slow and go easy.
-When you get home, even if you feel hungry, start slowly with eating. start with soft, easy to digest foods.
-Eat little bits at a time and wait to see how you feel before moving on to harder-to-digest meals.
+When you get home, even if you feel hungry, start slowly with eating.
+Start with soft, easy-to-digest foods.
+Eat little bits at a time—and wait to see how you feel before moving on to harder-to-digest meals.

 - Ginger.
 The herb is often recommended as another over-the-counter nausea reliever.
-Follow your postop instructions, as well.
+Follow your post-op instructions, as well.

 - Preventative medications.
 We can give prophylactic (preventative) medications to help reduce the risk of PONV.
-There are various drugs we can give alone or in combination, based on the level of risk and the risk/benefit ratio of each drug, because, yes, they have side effects too.
+There are various drugs we can give alone or in combination, based on the level of risk and the risk/benefit ratio of each drug, because, yes, they have side effects, too.
 Sometimes, we can alter the type of anesthetic or the medications used if the risk is significant.

 - Hydration.
 We also try to make sure you are properly hydrated, especially if you have gone a long period of time before your surgery without liquids.